Skip to content

 volume ndarray

-The 3D volume to be sliced.
+The 3D input data to be sliced.

 required